 Shrimp in garlic: 500 CUP/$20

-You might also like: 11 Perfect Day Trips From Havana 2023!
+Also read: 11 Perfect Day Trips From Havana!

 Paladar El Dandy In the heart of Havana Old City in Calle Teniente Rey

 Finally, as place after place has reopened in Havana after the Cuban society started easing up on the COVID restrictions in November 2021, one of my favorite places with delicious food and ambiance has opened its doors to seated guests again!

 El Dandy, on the corner of Teniente Rey and Villegas in Parque Cristo, is back in business!
 Serving great drinks, wine, and beer, and for the time being, they have a menu of tacos & pasta.